 new study of Carlile's "life" in the Freethinker.
 This study and the previous 1912 biography were combined and issued in book form during the same year.
-It embodied the reports of the "mock trials," as Carlile termed his prosecutions, previously prefaced to Jail Jottings. tents of this biography were as follow:
+It embodied the reports of the "mock trials," as Carlile termed his prosecutions, previously prefaced to Jail Jottings.
+The contents of this biography were as follows